 Can you tell the difference between curtains and drapes?
-We almost always use it interchangeably, but there are some key differences.
+Can you, in fact, distinguish it from shades and blinds.
+We almost always use these terms interchangeably, but there are some key differences.
+So, let’s set the record straight.

 - Curtains are fabric panels of varying heights, width and styles that are used to cover up windows.
 They can be hung on rods, keeping it simple, or decorative or hidden, depending upon preferences.